 Entry criteria

 Please visit the Clinical Educator Programme website for the full eligibility requirements.
+Please do not apply for the course until you have checked the criteria.

 Additional Information